Mingrui-Zhuang/Cooking/README.md

 The final model showed a significant improvement over the baseline model.
 Unlike the baseline linear regression model, which struggled to explain the variance in minutes with an R² of just 0.03, the final model achieved a much better performance, reducing the RMSE from 80.04 to 72.69 and increasing the R² to 0.18.
 This improvement was largely driven by the well-engineered features.
 The final model incorporated features such as the square root of the number of steps (sqrt_n_steps) to capture non-linear relationships, as well as one-hot encoded tags and ingredients, which  allowed the model to better account for recipe complexity and specific attributes.

 In other two models, we use MAE as our matric to penalizes all errors equally, and we used GridSearchCV with 5-fold cross-validation to find the best hyperparameters.
 The best hyperparameter for Polynomial Regression is `'poly_features__degree': 6`, showing that introducing non-linearity did not lead to substantial performance gains.
 The best hyperparameter for Random Forest Regression is `'model__max_depth': 100`, `'model__min_samples_split': 10`, `'model__n_estimators': 50`, which provided similar results to polynomial regression, indicating that the additional complexity didn't significantly outperform the baseline model.
-One potential reason is that relationship between minutes and predictors (n_steps, n_ingredients) is  linear, adding unnecessary complexity leads to worse performance.
+One potential reason is that relationship between minutes and predictors (`'n_steps'`, `'n_ingredients'`) is  linear, adding unnecessary complexity leads to worse performance.

 ## Fairness Analysis
 We want to check if the model perform the same for recipes submitted before 2013 and recipes submitted after 2013.

 **H<sub>0</sub>**: The model is fair.
 The RMSE for recipes submitted before 2013 and after 2013 is roughly the same, and any observed differences are due to random chance.

 **H<sub>a</sub>**: The model is unfair.
 The RMSE for recipes submitted before 2013 is significantly different from the RMSE for recipes submitted after 2013.

-**Test Statistic**: absolute difference in RMSE between the two groups (recipes submitted before 2013 and after 2013) **Significance Level**: 0.05
+**Test Statistic**: absolute difference in RMSE between the two groups (recipes submitted before 2013 and after 2013)

+**Significance Level**: 0.05

 We perform a permutation test by shuffling the labels (whether a recipe was submitted before or after 2013) 1000 times and calculating the RMSE difference for each permutation.
 The resulting observed RMSE difference is 21.089, with p-value 0.0.
 Since it's far below the significance level of 0.05, we **reject the null hypothesis**, and conclude that the model is unfair.
 The model performs different for recipes submitted before 2013 and after 2013.